 - Take care of your body and health

 - Be positive and practice gratitude

 Yes, I am stressed too.

 For many years I worked in the Pharma and Biopharma industry, and I helped to make a difference in people’s life with drugs and vaccines.
-At the end of 2019, I decided to follow my heart and start my travel business helping people to go on journeys around our planet.
-It would be ironic if it was not very stressful time for me.
+In January 2020, I decided to follow my heart and start my travel business helping people to go on journeys around our planet.
+It would be ironic if it was not a very stressful time for me.

 In times like this, it is very easy to make a decision based on anxiety or to feel depressed questioning yourself, “What am I doing with my life?”

 But take a moment to think about what really scares you about the Coronavirus.
 Is it getting sick?
 Seeing your loved ones get sick?
 Is it being hit financially?
 Being confined in your house for weeks without knowing what comes next?

 As humans, we are hard-wired to scan for potential threats, and the Coronavirus has been framed as a big one.
 Now it is time to arm yourself with facts, this is a real threat, but our natural fears make it much worse.

 While caution is important, extreme panic will undermine your mental health.
 Make sure you worry according to probability and adjust your behaviors to gain some sense of control without panicking.

 2 - Empathize and be responsible traveler